How To Start

 - Settings: Stores the Obfuscator setting files.

-- License.pdf: The license applying to the usage of the Obfuscator.
+- License.pdf: The license that applies to the use of the Obfuscator.

 - ReadMe.md: A readme file that contains the same content as this page, but locally.

-- VersionHistory.md: This file contains a detailed record of all the changes made in each version of the asset.
+- VersionHistory.md: A detailed record of all the changes made in each version of the asset.

 Step 2 - Integration

-GuardingPearSoftware's Obfuscator is designed for seamless integration, requiring no complex setup – simply plug it in and it works!
-Activated, it automatically obfuscates your code during every build, safeguarding your game without adding any extra burden to your workflow.
+GuardingPearSoftware's Obfuscator is designed for seamless integration – no complex setup required, just plug it in and it works!
+Once activated, it automatically obfuscates your code on every build, safeguarding your game without adding any extra burden to your workflow.

 Figure 2 - The integration is designed to be plug & play.

 Build in Editor.
-You can simply build our game in the editor and the obfuscator will automatically run within the build pipeline to protect your game.
+Simply build your game in the editor, and the Obfuscator will automatically run within the build pipeline to protect your game.

-Figure 3 - Building in the Editor will tricker the obfuscation automatically.
+Figure 3 - Building in the Editor will trigger the obfuscation automatically.

 Build with CI/CD.
-Custom build scripts or CI/CD are also supported.
+Custom build scripts and CI/CD pipelines are also supported.

 using UnityEditor;